-Student / Graduate Goals: Students/Graduates are expected to:
+Student Goals: Students are expected to:

-1. Demonstrate skills necessary to practice physical therapy in a variety of settings with integrity, both independently and collaboratively, utilizing the best available evidence and sound clinical judgement.
-(SLO 1-4)
+- 1. Demonstrate skills necessary to practice physical therapy in a variety of settings with integrity, both independently and collaboratively, utilizing the best available evidence and sound clinical judgment. - 2.
+Exhibit the traits of lifelong learners who continue to grow professionally and personally through continuing education, mentorship and self-directed learning. - 3.
+Develop an appreciation for the role of each physical therapist in impacting change within the profession, the community and society as a whole.